818ajian/doc/notebook/7-APP/LOC-localization.md

 ## Example of TDOA

-First, it is necesary to define Anchor nodes and associated Reference Anchor Nodes.
+First, it is necessary to define Anchor nodes and associated Reference Anchor Nodes.
 This is important to be very specific about what exactly the TDOA is.
 In the example the Blin node is draw randomly as well as anchor nodes.

 ```python
 >>> nodes = {}